 An employee who has been absent due to illness or injury for more than 3 days per calendar year shall have their attendance record reviewed; they might have to submit a physician’s note or other medical evidence to obtain additional sick days for that year.

 Unacceptable attendance includes (but is not limited to) unexcused or persistent early departure during scheduled working hours, abuse of established sick leave benefits, or tardiness.

 Employees are considered tardy if they arrive to work 1 minute or more later than their scheduled start time.
-If an employee arrives to their shift late without having contacted either their Lead/Supervisor and/or Area Manager and management has already deployed a replacement the tardy employee will be sent home with no pay and is subject to further disciplinary action.
+If an employee arrives at their shift late without having contacted either their Lead/Supervisor and/or Operations Coordinators and management has already deployed a replacement the tardy employee will be sent home with no pay and is subject to further disciplinary action.

-Abuse of sick days will not be tolerated.
-Area Managers have been instructed to remain vigilant of the following sick leave patterns, particularly if the patterns are chronic and persistent:
+Abuse of sick days will not be tolerated. the Operations Coordinators have been instructed to remain vigilant of the following sick leave patterns, particularly if the patterns are chronic and persistent:

 If a staff member fails to meet the stated expectations for attendance, a meeting will take place between the employee and their manager to discuss the situation, and determine any valid explanation that may exist.
 Where the rationale is determined to be unsatisfactory, appropriate disciplinary actions may be implemented.